Sewer56/sewer56-archives-nx/doc/docs/Specification/Overview.md

 The `Header Page Count` field is extended to 16 bits, allowing for a max size of 256MiB.
-This allows for storage of [arbitrary user data][User Data Header] as part of the Nx header.
+This allows for storage of [arbitrary user data][User Data Header] as part of the R3A header.
 A reserved, but not yet implemented section for [User Data][User Data Header] was also added to the header.

 The [Table of Contents][ToC Header] has also received its own proper